 Research Fellow, Computational Optimization in Python

-- Experience in developing complex computer codes in Python.
+- Extensive experience in developing complex computer codes in Python.

 - Prior knowledge of surrogate global optimization is an advantage.